Email Surf n Sol facebook Email Email Email Email twitter facebook twitter Blog twitter facebook

 • LOCATION: World famous Waikiki is in the heart of Honolulu.

-• TO DO: Lots of ocean sports plus a large city to explore
+• TO DO: Lots of ocean sports plus a large city to explore.

 • ACCOMMODATIONS: Carefully selected condo suites.

-• Surfing
+Surfing

 Yoga

-Yoga Your stay with us will be enhanced with a yoga lesson to keep you loose and relaxed.
 Because surfing engages many distinct muscle families and joints, yoga is a perfect complement to surfing.
 It will improve your balance, breath control, and take you into a deeper state of relaxation and concentration.
 Our instructors are surfers who understand the unique demands of the sport and tailor their classes to meet your individual needs.

 Hike Diamond Head